Chapter 29 BWV 121 Christum wir sollen loben schon

 B minor, now established, is retained as the key for the substantial tenor aria that follows.
 Schweitzer (vol 2, p 358) again rants against the 'barbarous declamation' and offers the opinion that 'it is incomprehensible how Bach could listen to it'.
 Today we may view the movement rather differently.

 Clearly Bach seems comfortable returning to a contemporary style; in most ways this is a conventional Italian da capo/ritornello movement.
 However, the tonal experimentation of the first movement seems to have intrigued him for he has not entirely abandoned it.
 The oboe ritornello begins in, and firmly establishes, B minor.
-But it moves to, and cadences in, D major at the voice’s point of entry!
+But it moves to, and cadences in, D major at the voice′s point of entry!
 It may be that Bach is suggesting the marvel of revelation revealed in the text----do not attempt to understand; simply wonder at the way God has raised wicked and unworthy mankind to salvation.
-Movement from minor to major may well be intended to symbolise a process of evolution to higher things
+Movement from minor to major may well be intended to symbolise that process of evolution to higher things.

 In fact the aria, whilst predominantly minor in mode, contains numerous flashes of major appearing, sometimes, almost without warning.
 This may be suggestive of the contrasts between man the lowly and God on high; it may also hint at man's negligible insights into God's unfathomable plans.
 It is possible that the combination of three and two-bar phrases, evident from the beginning in the structure of the ritornello theme, has similar metaphorical meaning for Bach.

 Opening 3-bar phrase, followed later by one of 2-bars.

 The stressing of the word retten---to save----on five successive melismas in the middle section, makes its point without ambiguity; Man, so mean and lowly when compared to God, may still be saved from damnation.